Preceptor Clinical Information

 From: Nurse Anesthesia Program Director and Faculty

-This preceptor guide provides important information for you to use in your daily interactions with the students.
+These preceptor training resources provide important information for you to use in your daily interactions with students.
 If you have any suggestions that would make the clinical experiences, or this guide, more useful please share these with the College of Nursing Nurse Anesthesia Program faculty.
 We appreciate all the time and expertise you share with our students.

 Clinical Curriculum